hres/cfg-task-service/README.md

 ## Maven Build and Deployment

-To deploy the task services, do the following:
+To deploy the [cfg-task-services], do the following:

 1. `cd ~/repositories`
 2. `git clone https://github.com/hres/cfg-task-service.git`